Comprehensive Care for Asthma in Kids

 - Antileukotriene agents can deliver dramatic improvements for some patients, while not making much difference for others.
 They’ve proven helpful for exercise-induced asthma, aspirin-exacerbated respiratory disease and as a supplemental therapy for allergic asthma.

 The Norton Children’s Severe Asthma Clinic in the Novak Center for Children’s Health near Norton Children’s Hospital helps children with the most difficult-to-treat and severe asthma.
 Specialists from Norton Children’s Pulmonology and Norton Children’s Allergy & Immunology, affiliated with the UofL School of Medicine, see patients in the same offices, allowing families to consolidate multiple appointments into one visit.
 The clinic can help you manage your child’s asthma, with the goal of eliminating the need for emergency room visits and returning your child to an active life.

 Childhood Asthma Care and Education Center

 Our center is exclusively dedicated to treating children with asthma.
-We offer comprehensive, state-of-the-art therapeutic strategies for all stages of the disease.
-We base an asthma diagnosis off of a child’s symptoms as well as in lung function testing using the latest technology.
-Our clinic performs testing, including:
+We offer comprehensive, state-of-the-art therapeutic strategies for all ages and levels of severity.
+We base an asthma diagnosis on a child’s symptoms, as well as lung-function testing using the latest technology.

-Our certified asthma educator, with support from our team of respiratory therapists and registered nurses, provides families with individualized education on asthma, proper monitoring, effective use of medications, and correct use of inhalers and other devices.
+Our team of respiratory therapists and registered nurses provides families with individualized education on asthma, proper monitoring, effective use of medications, and correct use of inhalers and other devices.

-Next, we develop an individualized asthma action plan and tailor treatment based on asthma severity.
-Finally, we arrange for periodic follow-up evaluations to ensure adequate asthma control.
+We develop an asthma action plan for each child and tailor treatment based on their asthma and its severity.
+The center arranges periodic follow-up evaluations to ensure adequate asthma control.